-Observe 2 metre physical distancing between each participant/household and between participants/households and any others attending, such as conductors, accompanists or audiences (where permitted) at all times
+Observe the required physical distancing between each participant/household and between participants/households and any others attending, such as conductors, accompanists or audiences (where permitted) at all times

-When seated the 2 metre distance should be measured from the edge of a performer’s chair
+When seated the required distance should be measured from the edge of a performer’s chair

 Use back-to-back or side-to-side positioning of performers (rather than face-to-face) whenever possible

 Limit the duration of rehearsals, and performances where permitted, as much as possible